The 35 Essential Fortnite: Battle Royale Terms and Phrases Glossary

 2. The Bubble

-What is the bubble in Fortnite?

 What are heals in Fortnite?

-When a teammate asks “do you have any heals?” they’re asking if you have any healing items at all, which generally refers to health points and not shields.
+When a teammate asks “do you have any heals?” they’re asking if you have any healing items, which generally refers to health points and not shields.
 Therefore, heals refer to bandages, med-kits, chug-jugs and even campfires or slurp potions.
 Sharing heals with your teammates can help ensure a victory royale!
 Some players will use “heals” to mean potions as well, so it’s best to let teammates know of your entire inventory.